 Back then, a lot of people didn’t have cell phones.
 I think I bought my first cell phone in 1998, after I retired from active service.
 Even though the industry now calls them mobile phones, a lot of people still call them cell phones.
 It’s easier to say.

-Before that period in my life, I rarely used pay phones and it was usually when I was stuck at one airport or another.
+Before that period in my life, I rarely used pay phones and it was usually while waiting for a flight at one airport or another.
 They weren’t phone booths either.

-I know phone booths still exist in the United States because people take photographs of them, like some sort of curiosity item.
-The picture I obtained was taken in 2012.
+I know phone booths still exist in the United States because people take photographs of them from time to time, like some sort of curiosity item.
+The picture I chose for this article is from 2012.

 Like I said, I chuckled at that Facebook post.
 Someone else posted an image of Underdog racing to a phone booth in the comments, but it didn’t have the same impact.
 After all, Underdog is a merely a parody of Superman.
-Of course, that Facebook post wasn’t the first time I was amused by phone booths related to Superman.
+Of course, that Facebook post wasn’t the first time phone booths amused me when related to Superman.

-The first Superman movie (1978) included a very short scene where Clark Kent eyeballed a pay phone (that wasn’t in a phone booth) and then decided to use a revolving door instead to change into Superman.
+The first Superman movie (1978) included a very short scene where Clark Kent looked at a pay phone (that wasn’t in a phone booth) and then decided to use a revolving door instead to change into Superman.

 Someday, telephone booths will be collectors’ items.
-Unfortunately, the only probable way to collect them will be to steal them from where they stand, ripping the wires out of the ground (or wherever they may be).
+Unfortunately, the only probable way to collect them will be to steal them from where they stand, ripping the wires out of the ground (or wall).

 Previous and Next Articles: